a purposeless walk, a wander

 Above certain village doors we see dates etched into the stone lintels: 1638...
 1524....

 "Treizième, celui-là!"
 La Voisine points out.
 I look up to admire another ancient doorway, grateful for the friend who has awakened this dreamer to another detail that might have gone unnoticed.
-How much more we take in when we walk with a friend!
+How much more we take in when we walk with a pal!
 What might have been little more than a lazy stroll, is now a study on all things historical.

-We steal around another bend where gray rock walls give way to a slew of multicolored facades in pistachio green, custard yellow and rum raisin red—village homes crammed together like so many colorful Life Saver candies in a pack.
+We steal around another bend where gray rock walls give way to a slew of multicolored facades in pistachio green, custard yellow and rum raisin red—village homes crammed together like so many colorful candies in a pack.
 The cobblestone path is littered with lipstick-red fruit—les arbouses—which reminds me that I could just kiss the French ground beneath my feet for all that I have seen over the course of our promenade.

 "Take another path today," my mom always says.
 If you are reading, chère maman, please know that I am.

 YOUR EDITS PLEASE!
 To correct any text or grammar -- or to add feedback about this story, please use the comments box located at the end of this post.
 Thank you very much!